-- We expect ACCOUNTABILITY for our actions at all levels, to each other and to Park University. - We treat all with CIVILITY and RESPECT while being open and honest in our communication. - We seek EXCELLENCE in all we do, with passionate learning as our highest priority. - We celebrate GLOBAL CITIZENSHIP through our connected learning and working environment, as well as community stewardship. - We embrace INCLUSIVITY that fosters diversity, teamwork and collaboration. - We act with INTEGRITY through honesty, efficiency and reliability.
+- We expect ACCOUNTABILITY for our actions at all levels, to each other and to Park University. - We treat all with CIVILITY and RESPECT while being open and honest in our communication. - We seek EXCELLENCE in all we do, with passionate learning as our highest priority. - We celebrate GLOBAL CITIZENSHIP through our connected learning and working environment, liberal arts education and community stewardship. - We embrace INCLUSIVITY that fosters diversity, teamwork and collaboration. - We act with INTEGRITY through honesty, efficiency and reliability.